 Due to their acidic nature, lemons and limes can cause heartburn and aggravation of gastroesophageal reflux disease (GERD) symptoms, especially when consumed on an empty stomach.

-However, paradoxically, watered-down lemon juice has been said to help some people reduce heartburn due to its alkalizing nature.
+However, paradoxically, watered-down lemon juice has been said to help some people reduce heartburn due to its alkalizing nature (16).

 Limes and lemons can also cause tooth erosion by wearing away the dental enamel, making teeth more sensitive, yellow and eventually causing cavities.

-In order to avoid this, it is better not to consume concentrated lemon or lime juice but to water it down instead.
-You can also drink lemon or lime juice with a straw to avoid contact with teeth.
+To avoid this, it is better not to consume concentrated lemon or lime juice but to water them down instead.
+You can also drink lemon or lime juice with a straw to avoid contact with teeth (16).

-People who are allergic to limonene may experience contact dermatitis after touching these fruits (16).
+People allergic to limonene may experience contact dermatitis after touching these fruits (17).